Pisit-Janthawee/DL-MultiClassification-FaceRecognition/README.md

 ### **Scope**

 **Data Transformation**: Preprocessing steps involve resizing the images to 128x128 pixels and converting them into a suitable format for neural network input.
 (Resource constraints)

+# File Description

+## Folder

+1. **artifacts**
+   - _Explanation_: This folder may contain saved model weights, configurations, or any artifacts resulting from training and experimentation.
+It's where you store the final trained model for use in deployment.
+2. **images**
+   - _Explanation_: This folder can store image files used for explanatory purposes in Jupyter notebooks or any other documentation.

+## 01-02 .ipynb Files

+1. **01_init_notebook.ipynb**
+   - _Explanation_: This initial notebook is used for exploring the data and performing data preprocessing tasks as outlined in the "Data Preprocessing" section.
+Also, CNN model is constructed in this notebook
+2. **02_deployment.ipynb**
+   - _Explanation_: This notebook focuses on model deployment using Gradio.
+It provides an easy-to-use interface for displaying input images and model predictions as probabilities.